BIOS Walnut Orchard Focuses on Whole-Farm Approach to Fertility

 A Home for Beneficial Pests

 Heartwood Farms farm is a hub of biodiversity.
 A mix of cherries and nearly 50-year-old walnut trees, assorted cover crops welcome and support a variety of beneficial insects.
-Calling Heartwood Farm highly biodiverse, Kahl said it’s an ideal environment for predators of pests like spider mite, which she said is becoming an increasingly bigger problem for walnut growers as the climate warms.
+Hanna Kahl, an ecological pest management specialist with CAFF, called Heartwood Farm highly biodiverse and and ideal environment for predators of pests like spider mite, which she said is becoming an increasingly bigger problem for walnut growers as the climate warms.
 She noted that CAFF’s ecological pest management program is conducting on-farm experiments with walnut growers, as well as wine grape growers, to learn how to control spider mites with funding from CDFA’s BIOS program.

 “We do weekly sampling and monitoring to look at spider mite levels and predators of spider mites,” Kahl said, including predatory mites, six-spotted thrips, big eyed bugs, minute pirate bugs, and spider mite destroyers.